MEET THE DIRECTORS

 Andersen Grizzell danced with the Pasadena Dance Theatre in California from 2003 to 2011, and from 2004 to 2011, she danced with the Francisco Martinez Dance Theatre in both concert and outreach performances throughout California.
 Andersen Grizzell received first place for her work in Howard County Ballet’s Young Choreographer’s Showcase in April 2011.
 Recently, she has performed with Bowen McCauley Dance, the Campbell Dance Experience and the Harford Ballet.
 After serving as the program manager of the TWIGS program at Baltimore School for the Arts for many years, in which she also taught ballet, pointe, and modern for the high school students, in 2022 Iris was appointed as the new BSA Dance Department Head.

 Ellen Bast began her dance training in her hometown of Oak Ridge, Tennessee.
 While in high school, she performed with the Oak Ridge Civic Ballet Association in roles such as Aurora in Sleeping Beauty.
 In addition to dancing with ORCBA, she was a head counselor for their dance outreach summer camp and served as a teacher assistant for their pointe intensive.
 She also taught Pre-Ballet and Tap.
 Ellen then continued her dance training at Goucher College and received her BA in Dance in 2014.
 Since graduating, Ellen has performed locally with Chorégraphie Antique, Vaught Contemporary Ballet, and Howard County Ballet in roles such as the Sugar Plum Fairy in The Nutcracker.
 She also served on the faculty of HCB and taught a variety of classes ranging from Creative Movement to Pointe, as well as open classes for adults.
-Ellen has been involved with Charm City Ballet since its founding and has appeared as Want in A Christmas Carol, the Rose in Beauty and the Beast, Abu in Aladdin, Flounder in The Little Mermaid, Toto in The Wizard of Oz, and Caterpillar in Alice in Wonderland.
+Ellen has been involved with Charm City Ballet since its founding and has appeared as Want and Belle in A Christmas Carol, the Rose and Mrs. Potts in Beauty and the Beast, Abu in Aladdin, Flounder in The Little Mermaid, Toto in The Wizard of Oz, and Caterpillar in Alice in Wonderland.